MiDataInt/mdi-apps-framework/docs/appSteps/sequential_steps.md

 ## {{page.title}}

-While it is not required, in many cases it won't makes sense for an app step to be active until a previous step as been completed.
+In many cases it won't makes sense for an app step to be active until a previous step as been completed.
-A specific portion of an appSteps configuration and module return values enforce this sequential dependency.
+A specific portion of an appStep's configuration and module return values enforce this sequential dependency.